 Subdistrict 4-A (from 3⁄4 mile downstream of Old Paradise Village upstream to Cone Point, which includes the mainstem Yukon River communities of Anvik, Grayling, Kaltag, Nulato, and Koyukuk):

-Subsistence salmon fishing is currently open five days per week with 6-inch or smaller mesh gillnets and fish wheels on the following schedule:
+Subsistence salmon fishing is currently on their 5-day per week schedule from 6:00 p.m.
+Tuesdays to 6:00 p.m.
+Sundays, with 6-inch or smaller mesh gillnets and fish wheels.

-• 6:00 p.m.
-Tuesdays until 6:00 p.m.
-Sundays